|Athletic Director||Monique McLeanemail@example.com||202-884-9097|

 |Vice President for Student Affairs||Dr. Karen Gerlach||GerlachK@trinitydc.edu||202-884-9203|

-Monique McLean was appointed Director of Athletics at Trinity Washington University on June 4, 2018.
+Monique McLean was appointed as the Athletic Director at Trinity Washington University on June 4, 2018.
 During McLean’s tenure academic standards have been raised, retention has improved and athletic programs have seen significant roster growth and improvement.
 McLean has hired three exceptional head coaches (soccer, basketball, softball) and restructured the athletic department.

 Throughout the pandemic, McLean has continued to be a positive leader by consistently creating virtual content and programming to keep student-athletes engaged despite their absence from campus and sports participation.
 The department plans to return stronger than ever after suspending sports for the academic year.
 In addition to her responsibilities on campus, McLean is heavily involved in intercollegiate athletics nationally and regionally.
 McLean was appointed to the NCAA Division III Membership Committee and has served since October 2019, her appointment will last until 2023.
 McLean was elected as the President Elect of the Maryland & DC Athletic Administrators Association in June 2020 and recently joined the NCAA Division III Convention Sub-planning Committee (February 2021).